wolox-training/swift-training-backend/README.md

 ## Running locally

-Run the following script to set up the project:
+First, set up the project with:
 ```
 sh Scripts/complete_installation
 ```
 <br/>

-Once finished, you can now run the project with:
+Once finished, you can start the app with:
 ```
 vapor run
 ```